Somatic & Attachment Coaching

 The work is collaborative, exploratory, and always paced by what your nervous system can meet.
 Sessions weave somatic work with developmental and coaching-oriented reflection, so that what emerges can be integrated into identity, choice, and daily relational life.

-In-person sessions are in Midtown Manhattan on select days and carry an additional fee.
+In-person sessions are also available in Midtown Manhattan, NYC, on select days with more limited availability and carry a small additional fee.

 Meet your practitioner

-Susan Reis is an integrative somatic practitioner and psychosynthesis coach based in New York City, specializing in attachment repatterning, relational repair, and the somatic dimensions of connection and intimacy.
-Her work bridges nervous system science, developmental coaching, and contemplative depth and wisdom, supporting clients in reorganizing the implicit or unconscious patterns that shape how they connect, so that relationships can reflect who they truly are.
-She works with individuals online and in-person in NYC.
+I am an integrative somatic practitioner and developmental coach based in New York City, specializing in attachment repatterning and the nervous system patterns that shape how we connect.
+My work bridges nervous system science, developmental and identity work, and contemplative depth, supporting clients in reorganizing the implicit patterns that determine who we become in relationship, so that connection can feel safe, genuine, and chosen.
+I’m a certified Somatic Practitioner, DARe Practitioner, and completing an MS in Applied Neuroscience.
+I work with individuals online and in-person in NYC.